 The amount of force required to knock someone unconscious is similar to that which is capable of causing a spinal injury.
 If a gymnast is knocked unconscious, assume they have a spinal injury and follow the following guidelines:

 Does getting concussed change the risk of getting further concussions?

-Receiving a concussion generally increases the risk of being concussed again - often through less serious injury than would normally be required to cause a concussion.
+Receiving a concussion increases the risk of being concussed again - often through less serious injury than would normally be required to cause a concussion.

 What happens if a gymnast sustains a second concussion before the first is fully healed?

 A second concussion before a first one has fully healed can result in serious, long-term disturbances in brain function.
-These can affect a gymnasts' ability to learn, work and generally get by in the world.
+These can affect a gymnasts' ability to learn, work and get by in the world.
 Symptoms are changes in mood or personality, such as irritability, forgetfulness, extreme fatigue or anger.
 In rare cases a second serious head injury can result in the death of the person, particularly for people under the age of 18.